fferflo/einx/readme.md

 ### Ellipses

 An ellipsis repeats the expression that appears directly in front of it.
 The number of repetitions is determined from the shapes of the passed arguments.
-For example, the following operations are equivalent:
+For example, the following lines perform the same operation:

 ```python
 einx.rearrange("b c h w  -> b h w  c", x)